Solvosoft/django-gentelella-widgets/docs/source/pallete.rst

 You must create MenuItem as follow:

-*Note: the only place in which this widget can be place is in the sidebar.*
+*Note: the only place in which this widget can be place is in the sidebar footer.*

 .. code:: python